haziq21/kichn/README.md

 # Kichn

-Kichn is a kitchen inventory tracker and grocery list app.
+Kichn is a kitchen inventory tracker and grocery list app written in Python for a school project.

 ## Setting up